(Updated March 22, 2017)

 Step 2: Shop around for a reliable lender

-Chances are, you will stumble upon a couple of online lenders in the web.
-How will you know which one is a responsible lender and which one is a scum?
+Chances are, you will stumble upon a couple of online lenders on the web.
+How will you know which one is a responsible lender and which one is a scam?

-There are cyber culprits who create fake websites that looks very similar with the real ones.
+Look at the Domain.
+There are cyber culprits who create fake websites that look very similar to the real ones.
 Carefully look at the domain.
 Check the spelling of the words.
 If there seem to be some discrepancies, give the company a call or a message through its email to validate the website.

 - Physical address and phone number